 B. Describe the difference between current behavior/practice and desired behavior/practice.

 Statute regulates the practice of sanitarians.
-The rules update standards of educational programs and add clarifications, including the requirements of supplying fingerprints and proving good moral character for the purposes of reregistration.
+The rules update standards of educational programs and adds clarifications.
 These additions will make compliance easier for applicants and registrants.

 C. What is the desired outcome?